cuStateVec Ex API Reference#

 If CUSTATEVEC_EX_GLOBAL_INDEX_BIT_CLASS_INTERPROC_P2P is not specified in globalIndexBitClasses, use CUSTATEVEC_EX_MEMORY_SHARING_METHOD_NONE that indicates no memory sharing is required.
 If another memory sharing method is specified, it will be silently ignored.

-• globalIndexBitClasses[i] specifies the communication class for layer i, which should be one of custatevecExGlobalIndexBitClass_t values (network topology types, P2P variants, or communicator).
+• globalIndexBitClasses[i] specifies the class of layer i as one of custatevecExGlobalIndexBitClass_t values.

 • numGlobalIndexBitsPerLayer[i] specifies the number of global index bits assigned to layer i.